DzoQiEuoi/hux/README.md

 # Hux

-Access and dispatch to your redux store from anywhere in your compnent tree using only React Hooks.
+Access and dispatch to your redux store from anywhere in your component tree using only React Hooks.

 ## Example usage